OpenVoiceOS/ovos-technical-manual/docs/speech_service.md

 }
 ```

-## Audio Transformers

-**NEW** in `ovos-core` version **0.0.8**, originally developed for [Neon](https://github.com/NeonGeckoCom/neon-transformers)

-Similarly to utterance transformers in `ovos-core`, the listener exposes audio and message.`context` to a set of plugins
-that can transform it before STT stage

-Audio transformer plugins can either transform the audio binary data itself (eg, denoise) or the `context` (eg, speaker
-recognition)

-The audio is sent sequentially to all transformer plugins, ordered by priority (developer defined), until finally it is
-sent to the STT stage

 ## STT

 Two STT plugins may be loaded at once, if the primary plugin fails for some reason the second plugin will be used.